 A: Yes, but I wouldn’t say that it affects posture.
 You can do some things to prevent this type of pain from happening.

-Q: If a person has been sitting with poor posture for years, what can they do to prevent it?
+Q: If a person has been sitting with poor posture for years, how can they prevent it?

 A: They should look for ways to prevent the problem from reoccurring.